 A conveyor carrying bottles must be controlled for bottle speed.
 For each revolution of the front roller, three bottles travel by.
 Thus, one revolution equals 3 bottles.
 A wheel with seven spokes is mounted on the roller.
-The user can't sense bottles because they are traveling through a washer, so a sensor is placed at the roller, sensing seven pulses per revolution of the shaft, which equals 3 bottles per revolution.
+The user can't sense bottles because they are traveling through a washer, so a sensor is placed at the roller, sensing seven pulse per revolution of the shaft, which equals 3 bottles per revolution.

-To calculate the scale factor $(7 \text{ ppr} \pm 3 \text{ bottles}) = 2.3333 \text{ scale divider}$.
+To calculate the scale factor (7 ppr \div 3 bottles) = 2.3333 scale divider.
 Set rate per second, minute or hour as desired.